leana8959/prop_solveur/README.md

 # Execution
 1. Install `ghcup` with your favorite package manager, then install `cabal` with `ghcup`.
-2. Run `cabal run` to execute the program.
+2. Run `cabal run prop-solveur` to execute the program.

 # Read from file
 Use `cabal run prop-solveur -- -f [file_name]` to run with file as input.